ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 # + return - `mqtt:DeliveryToken` or else `mqtt:Error` if an error occurs while publishing
 isolated remote function publish(string topic, mqtt:Message message) returns mqtt:DeliveryToken|mqtt:Error;
 ```
-* In order to disconnect the client's connection with the broker, the `disconnect()` method can be used.
+* To disconnect the client's connection with the broker, the `disconnect()` method can be used.
 ```ballerina
 # Disconnects the client from the server.
 #